Ryan Nicanor Is Dedicated to Turn Boys Volleyball into Winning Program

 “I’m hoping to give the kids some stability,” Pappas said.

-Senior and captain Gus Von Metzsch said Pappas and the coaching staff are focused on the future.
+Captain senior Gus Von Metzsch said Pappas and the rest of the new coaching staff are focused on the future.

 “You can tell that there’s a lot of potential in the team, and I think our coaching staff is doing a great job of bringing that out, of focusing on development, as opposed to just trying to install stuff to win now,” he said.